EndoTaishi/CLASSIC/tools/initFileConverter/README.md

          1       365         1       365 !this line ignored in initFileConverter
       2009      2010      2009      2010 !this line ignored in initFileConverter
 </code></pre>

+**Special Note: The converter expects a soil colour index in the file (highlighted above).
+Please see the CLASSIC manual for more information.**

+* Additionally it is often best to make the snow in the canopy (SCAN), liquid in the canopy (RCAN) zero as they can often lead to instabilities when running the model at a new site for the first time (see CLASSIC manual for more on this).

 and the expected CTM format is:
 <pre><code>